The Alabama Rig (aka Umbrella Rig)

 Fall Success

-I started using the alabama rig the second week in October on Oneida Lake, and I continued to use it through the late fall, until the bass season closed in December.
-The water temperature was 64 degrees, and I successfully used umbrella rigs until the water reached the 36 degree range.
+I started using the Alabama Rig during the second week of October on Oneida Lake and continued to employ it through late fall, right up until the bass season closed in December.
+The water temperature at the time was around 64 degrees, and I found that umbrella rigs remained effective until the water temperature dipped to the 36-degree range.

 Lukewarm Spring

-This spring I continued my research, very eager to see how well the rig would work going from cold to warmer water.
-To date I’ve not enjoyed the same level of success that I experienced during the fall to winter transition period.
-I’ve had numerous bass, pickerel and pike chase the rig to the boat but not commit to it.
+This spring, I continued my research, eager to see how well the Alabama Rig would perform as the water warmed.
+However, I have not yet enjoyed the same level of success that I experienced during the fall-to-winter transition period.
+While I’ve had numerous bass, pickerel, and pike chase the rig all the way to the boat, they often hesitate and fail to commit.
+This has been a learning experience, prompting me to explore various retrieval speeds, presentations, and lure combinations to entice these fish into striking.

 Not a Sure Thing

-Fishing the annual walleye opener on Oneida Lake, I’d cast the alabama rig out and see pickerel or walleye follow it back to the boat only to turn away at the last second.
-Meanwhile, Cusano was casting a rattle bait and landing a fish on every other cast.
-After he’d landed 15 fish, I decided the rig wasn’t going to produce, so I picked up the rattle bait and I too enjoyed a great day of fishing.
+During the annual walleye opener on Oneida Lake, I found myself casting the Alabama Rig, only to watch as pickerel or walleye followed it back to the boat, hesitating and turning away at the last second.
+Meanwhile, my fishing partner, Mike Cusano, was casting a rattle bait and consistently landing fish on nearly every other cast.
+After he hooked his 15th fish, I recognized that the rig wasn’t producing results, so I switched to the rattle bait and enjoyed a great day on the water as well.

 The Best Setup for The Alabama Rig

-You don’t need heavy flipping sticks or muskie-grade tackle to cast this rig.
-For the Alabama rig rod and reel combo, I started out with a Extra Heavy action 7′ 6” rod rigged with braided line, and each trip I tried lighter and lighter gear.
-Now I use a TFO GTS 735-1, Medium Heavy 7′ 3″ rod paired with a US Reel 810 spooled with 15 lb mono or 14 lb fluorocarbon.
+You don’t need heavy flipping sticks or muskie-grade tackle to effectively cast the Alabama Rig.
+Initially, I started with an extra heavy action 7′ 6” rod rigged with braided line.
+However, I gradually experimented with lighter gear on each trip.
+Now, I prefer using a TFO GTS 735-1, which is a medium heavy 7′ 3″ rod paired with a US Reel 810, spooled with either 15 lb monofilament or 14 lb fluorocarbon line.
+This setup allows for better sensitivity and control while still providing the strength needed to handle big fish.

 Alabama Rig Technique

-I simply cast it out, count it down to the desired depth, usually a foot or two above where I mark most of the fish, and bring it back on a steady retrieve.
-This medium heavy tackle performs well.
-I can cast it all day long, and I don’t feel nearly as fatigued when compared to using the heavy stuff.
+I simply cast the Alabama Rig out, count it down to the desired depth—usually a foot or two above where I mark most of the fish—and then bring it back with a steady retrieve.
+This medium heavy tackle performs exceptionally well for this technique.
+I can cast it all day long without feeling nearly as fatigued compared to when I use heavier equipment.
+The lighter setup allows for a more enjoyable experience on the water, enabling me to focus on my technique and increase my chances of success.

 Scaling Down